phpMussel/plugin-notifications/README.md

 from_addr='username@domain.tld'
 ```

-2. Upload the "notifications" directory of this repository and all its contents to the "plugins" directory of your phpMussel installation (the "plugins" directory is a sub-directory of the "vault" directory).
+Upload the "notifications" directory of this repository and all its contents to the "plugins" directory of your phpMussel installation (the "plugins" directory is a sub-directory of the "vault" directory).

 That's everything! :-)

+*This file, "README.md", last edited: 15th November 2015 (2015.11.15).*